sosiristseng/blog-hugo-codeit/content/posts/linux/pkgs/youtubedl.md

 youtube-dl --yes-playlist --ignore-errors --continue --no-overwrites --output "%(title)s.%(ext)s" "${URL}"
 ```

-💡
+{{< admonition type=tip >}}

-- `--yes-playlist` : Download multiple videos if the URL is a playlist
+- `--yes-playlist` : Download multiple videos if the URL is a playlist.
-- `--ignore-errors` : Ignore errors (like geo-restriction of a video or deleted video in a playlist) and continue with rest of the playlist
+- `--ignore-errors` : Ignore errors (like geo-restriction of a video or deleted video in a playlist) and continue with rest of the playlist.
-- `--continue` : Resume if any of the video is partially downloaded in the local file system
+- `--continue` : Resume if any of the video is partially downloaded in the local file system.
-- `--no-overwrites` : If a file is already downloaded in local file system, then skip the download
+- `--no-overwrites` : If a file is already downloaded in local file system, then skip the download.
-- `--output "%(title)s.%(ext)s` : Specify the download directory with filename and extension extracted from the video
+- `--output "%(title)s.%(ext)s` : Specify the download directory with filename and extension extracted from the video.
-- `"${URL}"` : URL of the video or playlist
+- `"${URL}"` : URL of the video or playlist.

+{{< /admonition >}}

 ## Download audio only, as opus format, from a playlist